Track and field: Outdoor

 The field of the stadium combines a number of elements for use in the jumping and throwing events.
 The long jump and triple jump areas comprise a straight, narrow 40-metre running track with a sandpit at one or both ends.
 Jumps are measured from a take off board—typically a small strip of wood with a plasticine marker attached—which ensures athletes jump from behind the measurement line.
 The pole vault area is also a 40-metre running track and has an indentation in the ground (the box) where vaulters plant their poles to propel themselves over a crossbar before falling onto cushioned landing mats.
 The high jump is a stripped-down version of this, with an open area of track or field that leads to a crossbar with a square area of landing mats behind it.

 The four throwing events generally all begin on one side of the stadium.
 The javelin throw typically takes place on a piece of track that is central and parallel to the straights of the main running track.
 The javelin throwing area is a sector shape frequently across the Pitch (sports field) in the middle of the stadium, ensuring that the javelin has a minimal chance of causing damage or injury.
 The discus throw and hammer throw contests begin in a tall metal cage usually situated in one of the corners of the field.
-The cage reduces the danger of implements being thrown out of the field of play and throws travel diagonally across the field in the centre of the stadium.
+The cage reduces the danger of implements being thrown out of the field of play and throws travel diagonally across the field in the center of the stadium.
 The shot put features a circular throwing area with a toe board at one end.
 The throwing area is a sector.
 Some stadia also have a water jump area on one side of the field specifically for steeplechase races.